-Rules of conversion of entanglement have been provided only in implicit forms and explicit forms of the rules are yet to be given.
+Rules of conversion of entanglement have been provided only in implicit forms, and explicit forms of the rules have been yet to be given.
+Nevertheless, we decided to employ these results \cite{25,30} partially in the proof of our main theory primarilly in order to shorten the proof.
+Our original proof is given in the version 2 of this article in Arxiv.
+We believe that our original proof still contains novel techniques and is valuable in its own right.

-Let us overview the structure of the present paper.
-In section 2, we define parameters which are used in the present paper and examine how an arbitrary measurement changes the parameters.
-In section 3, we present Main Theorems in the present paper.
-In section 4, we overview how we prove the Main Theorems.
-In section 5, we prove three Lemmas which are often used in the present paper.
-In section 6, we prove Main Theorems.
-In this section, we furthermore obtain rules of entanglement transfer.
-The rules appear in sections 5, 6.1.1, 6.1.5 and 6.3.2.
-In section 7, we present an explicit protocol of determining whether a deterministic LOCC transformation from an arbitrary three-qubit pure state to an another arbitrary three-qubit pure state is executable or not.
-In Appendix, we summarize expressions which are often used throughout the present paper.